LowCostCustoms/sonar-scanner-action/README.md

 If set to the "true" the quality gate staus will be polled after analysis is finished.
 If the corresponding analysis task doesn't finish within a time interval specified by the `quality-gate-wait-timeout` input or finishes with a failure the action run is considered failed.
-If you don't need that behavior set this input to "false".
+To disable this behavior set the value of this input to the "false".

 ### quality-gate-wait-timeout